An easy recipe for creamy cauliflower soup, wonderfully flavored with garlic, nutmeg, and Parmesan.

 - In a large stockpot over medium heat, melt the butter.
 Add the onions.
 Cook, stirring occasionally, about 5 minutes, until onions are soft but not browned.

 - Add the garlic and the cauliflower.
 Cook, stirring, 2 minutes.
-Add the broth and bring to a boil.
-Reduce heat to medium-low and simmer, covered, 15 minutes, until cauliflower is very tender.
+Add the broth and the kosher salt and bring to a boil.
+Reduce the heat to medium-low and simmer, covered, 15 minutes, until the cauliflower is very tender.

-- Purée the soup in batches in your food processor until very smooth (I pureed mine in 5 batches).
-Return to the pot.
+- Turn the heat off.
+Purée the soup using an immersion blender until very smooth.
 Stir in the pepper, nutmeg and cream.
-Cook over medium-low heat until heated through.
+Heat over medium-low heat until heated through, about 2 minutes.

 - Turn the heat off, add the Parmesan and stir until smooth.
 Serve immediately.